markterweele/windows-itpro-docs/windows/security/operating-system-security/system-security/windows-defender-security-center/wdsc-app-browser-control.md

 In Windows 10, version 1709 and later, the section also provides configuration options for Exploit protection.
 You can prevent users from modifying these specific options with Group Policy.
 IT administrators can get more information at [Exploit protection](/microsoft-365/security/defender-endpoint/exploit-protection).

 You can also choose to hide the section from users of the machine.
-This option can be useful if you don't want users in your organization to see or have access to user-configured options for the features shown in the section.
+This option can be useful if you don't want users in your organization to have access to user-configured options for the features shown in the section.

 ## Prevent users from making changes to the Exploit protection area in the App & browser control section

 You can prevent users from modifying settings in the Exploit protection area.
-The settings are either greyed out or don't appear if you enable this setting.
+The settings are either grayed out or don't appear if you enable this setting.
 Users still have access to other settings in the App & browser control section, such as those settings for Windows Defender SmartScreen, unless those options are separately.

-You can only prevent users from modifying Exploit protection settings by using Group Policy.

 > [!IMPORTANT]
 > You must have Windows 10, version 1709 or later.
-The ADMX/ADML template files for earlier versions of Windows do not include these Group Policy settings.
+The ADMX/ADML template files for earlier versions of Windows don't include these Group Policy settings.

 1. On your Group Policy management machine, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)).
 Right-click the Group Policy Object (GPO) you want to configure and select **Edit**.
 2. In the **Group Policy Management Editor**, go to **Computer configuration**, select **Policies** and then **Administrative templates**.
 3. Expand the tree to **Windows components > Windows Security > App and browser protection**.
-4. Open the **Prevent users from modifying settings** setting and set it to **Enabled**.
+4. Select the **Prevent users from modifying settings** setting and set it to **Enabled**.
 Select **OK**.
 5. [Deploy](/windows/win32/srvnodes/group-policy) the updated GPO as you normally do.

 ## Hide the App & browser control section

 You can choose to hide the entire section by using Group Policy.
-The section won't appear on the home page of **Windows Security**, and its icon won't be shown on the navigation bar on the side.
+When hidden, this section doesn't appear on the home page of **Windows Security**, and its icon isn't shown on the navigation bar on the side.

-This section can be hidden only by using Group Policy.

 > [!IMPORTANT]
 > You must have Windows 10, version 1709 or later.
-The ADMX/ADML template files for earlier versions of Windows do not include these Group Policy settings.
+The ADMX/ADML template files for earlier versions of Windows don't include these Group Policy settings.

 1. On your Group Policy management machine, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)).
 Right-click the Group Policy Object you want to configure and select **Edit**.
 2. In the **Group Policy Management Editor** go to **Computer configuration**, select **Policies** and then **Administrative templates**.